confidential-computing/governance/TAC/Meetings/2024/2024-09-19/CCC-TAC-Minutes-2024-09-19.md

 Patrick Eugster- Formal programming techniques for secure data processing [LINK TO PRESENTATION](./STYX_CCC_TAC_2024.pdf)

+SK, DM, and FA discussed the opportunity to help advertise academic open source projects like those discussed in today's Tech Talks.
+They took an action to discuss the best way to promote those.

 ## Repositioning WG

 Ab Nacef introduced the meeting to the work being done by the working group.